KosinskiLab/pyTME/doc/quickstart/postprocessing/example.rst

 Background Correction
 ^^^^^^^^^^^^^^^^^^^^^

-We can pass a ``--background_file`` to ``postprocess.py`` that corresponds to a template matching run obtained using a different template.
+We can pass a ``--background-file`` to ``postprocess.py`` that corresponds to a template matching run obtained using a different template.
 By cross-referencing high-scoring peaks between both we can exclude the ones occuring in both datasets, thus removing high-scoring peaks that are not specific to our template of interest.
-While using a different macromolecule as a template typically yields superior results, you can also rerun ``match_template.py`` and simply add the ``--scramble_phases`` flag to acquire an approximation of the background.
+While using a different macromolecule as a template typically yields superior results, you can also rerun ``match_template.py`` and simply add the ``--scramble-phases`` flag to acquire an approximation of the background.

 Validation